 What happens to joint debt during a divorce?

 The spouse who did not file for bankruptcy will remain responsible for their portion of any joint debts.
-However, just as creditors will not be able to harass the spouse who declared bankruptcy, they also will not be able to contact the other spouse for any joint debts, until relief from stay is granted by the bankruptcy court or after the bankruptcy is finalized.
-Once finalized, the spouse who did not declare will remain responsible for their portion of the debt, even if the other spouse had their debts completely wiped out.
+However, just as creditors will not be able to harass the spouse who declared bankruptcy, they also will not be able to contact the other spouse for any joint debts, until relief from stay is granted by the bankruptcy court or after it is finalized.
+Once the bankruptcy is finalized, the spouse who did not declare will remain responsible for their portion of the debt, even if the other spouse had their debts completely wiped out.

 How does filing bankruptcy affect child support or custody proceedings?